edenia/docs.edenia.com/docs/devops.md

 DevOps is the practice & culture of applying lean manufacturing principles to the IT Value stream to increase software velocity, reduce waste, & improve quality with an emphasis on leveraging *people, processes, & tools.*

 It focuses on unifying Development & IT Operations through the principles of flow, feedback, & experimentation.
+This aligns with our [engineering culture](/docs/engineering-culture) and supports our [agile methodologies](/docs/agile-methodologies).

 <figure
   className="video_container">